 No Impact.
 The proposed project would not provide any on- or off-site access or circulation features that would create or increase any design hazards or incompatible uses.
-Access to the school site for vehicles, bicyclists, and pedestrians would occur via properly designed driveways, sidewalks, and on-site pedestrian pathways.
-The streets, intersections, driveways, and on-site circulation system are designed to accommodate the anticipated levels of vehicular and pedestrian activity and the public streets have historically been accommodating school-related traffic on a daily basis.
-The transportation system would be compatible with the design and operation of a school and would result in improved conditions relative to vehicular and pedestrian safety.

-Additionally, the design of internal drive aisles, access driveways, and other circulation improvements would be required to adhere to the requirements of the Division of the State Architect and the City Fire Marshal.
+Access to the school site for vehicles, bicyclists, and pedestrians would continue to occur via properly designed driveways, sidewalks, and onsite pedestrian pathways.
+The streets, intersections, driveways, and onsite circulation system are designed to accommodate the anticipated levels of vehicular and pedestrian activity and have historically been accommodating school-related traffic on a daily basis.
+They would continue to be compatible with the design and operation of a school.
+Additionally, the design of internal drive aisles, access driveways, and other circulation improvements would be required to adhere to the requirements of the Division of the State Architect and the City of Sacramento Fire Department.
 Compliance with established design standards would ensure that hazards due to design features would not occur and that the placement of the circulation improvements would not create a conflict for motorists, pedestrians, or bicyclists traveling within or around the project site.

-As the proposed project would not result in any adverse changes to the access or circulation features at the school or on the surrounding streets and would, in fact, improve the access and circulation system at the school, there would be no impacts involving increased hazards due to a geometric design feature or incompatible uses.
+Furthermore, the proposed improvements to the project's site on-site circulation system are expected to improve safety on-site as it will remove school age pedestrians and parents from these street crossings.
+As the proposed project would not result in adverse changes to the access or circulation features at the project site or surrounding areas, and would improve access and circulation, no impacts would occur.